 Submitting the Transaction

-Once the user has signed the message and approved the token transfer, it’s time to construct the submit request to the Kima Transaction Backend.
+Once the user has prepared approval (non-BTC origin) or HTLC lock data (BTC origin), it’s time to construct the submit request to the Kima Transaction Backend.
 Use transactionValues returned by the /submit/fees endpoint.

-Again, like for the message signing, the select the appropriate version based on whether the user is paying fees from the origin or target chain.
+Again, like for message signing, select the appropriate submit amount based on whether the user is paying fees from the origin or target chain.

 • If the user is paying fees from the origin, use transactionValues.feeFromOrigin.submitAmount.